I have a confession. I bought a donut pan 3 weeks ago and I waited THIS LONG to break it in. Surely, I must be crazy. 🙂

 - While the donuts are baking or cooling, melt the chocolate chips, corn syrup, butter, and water together in a small bowl in the microwave (about 30 seconds).
 When the donuts have cooled for 5 minutes, dip the tops into the chocolate glaze and sprinkle with chocolate sprinkles.
 Allow to cool on a cooling rack.

-*Confused about which Splenda to use if you make these sugar free?
-Make sure you are using Splenda No Calorie Sweetener Granulated.
+- Sugar Free: Make sure you are using Splenda No Calorie Sweetener Granulated.

-*Donuts are best served fresh the same day.
+- Larger Batch: Donuts are best served fresh the same day.
 This recipe only yields 8-9 donuts, so feel free to double or triple if making for a group.

-Recipe source: Top with Cinnamon
+- Recipe source: Top with Cinnamon.